implydata/druid-query-toolkit/README.md

 ## SQL to AST

 Converts an SQL string to a SqlQuery object.
-SqlParserFactory takes an argument of an array of the names of functions to be used by the parser, these are not case sensitive.
-The parser created by sqlParserFactory can then be used to parse strings to abstract syntax trees.

 ```
 import { sqlParserFactory } from './parser/druidsql';
-const parser = sqlParserFactory(FUNCTIONS);
+const parser = sqlParserFactory();
 ast = parser(`SELECT "segment_id", "datasource", "start", "end", "size", "version", "partition_num", "num_replicas", "num_rows", "is_published", "is_available", "is_realtime", "is_overshadowed", "payload"
 FROM sys.segments
 ORDER BY "start" DESC